 In a nutshell, Stadia is Google’s new cloud-based gaming platform with multiple GPU (Graphics Processing Unit) support that allows you to play your favorite hit video games across screens instantly and serve the same interactive experience.

 But how they are claiming to serve the equal interactive experience on all screens.
 The reason behind this claim is that Stadia is a cloud-based service and all the heavy lifting is performed by a remote PC.
 It means the controller connects you to the game running on the Google data center.
 So it doesn’t matter whether you are using a phone, tablet, computer, or on a giant screen of Television.

 To satiate this claim, Google says that users will have access to the power of a custom AMD 2.7GHz x86 processor with 16GB RAM, up to 484GB/s transfer speed, and a GPU that has 10.7 teraflops of power.

 Now coming down to some of its out-of-the-box features which might revolutionize the way the gaming world—

 - Heaven for multiplayer gaming: Google is known for its innovation-driven approach, so how it is possible for them to be left behind this time.
-Unlike traditional gaming experience, which is connected by unpredictable internet, resulted in a limited interactive experience in multi-player experience.
-Google Stadia comes with a different kind of set-up.
-In this set-up, Google client & server both remain on Google network, resulted in low-latency and added security levels.
+Unlike traditional gaming experience, which is connected by unpredictable internet, resulting in a limited interactive experience in multi-player experience.
+Google Stadia comes with a different kind of setup.
+In this setup, the Google client & server both remain on the Google network, resulting in low latency and added security levels.